Apostolique/WisdomDump/README.md

 * If you put something in front of a door don't be surprised if people walk on it.
 * Time doesn't fly and life isn't short.
 * Everything that can be said can be said badly.
 * Ants have a super power when it comes to memory.
-Their memory is story physically on the ground.
+Their memory is stored physically on the ground.
 If the ground gets disturbed, they forget permanently.